 can naturally burn between each meal, the excess of this can be stored as body fat.
 Ultimately, this is what gets most to the gym, preforming cardio and eating

-The thermal activity that your muscles naturally produce from vigorous weight training and your daily activities, are essentially what is going to burn the majority of the calories you ingest.
+The thermal activity that your muscles naturally produce from vigorous weight training or daily activity are essentially what is going to burn the majority of the calories you ingest.
 Conditioned muscle = the greatest calorie fat burning machine you possess.

 Women naturally have the muscle building hormone (testosterone), but is not produced in near the same quantity in women, as in men.
 As females, you only have about 10% of this hormonal benefit effectively working for you, as opposed to males.

-The point here is: you don’t have to worry about getting huge muscles, as females are protected against this from the abundance of the hormone (estrogen), and altering this can only be done by using performance-enhancing drugs.
+Meaning: you don’t have to worry about getting huge muscles, as females are protected against this from the abundance of the hormone (estrogen).

-With that said, a lot of the books, magazines, TV infomercials and their sales ads out there generally are gearing your attention to; count and burn calories, period!’
+With that said, books, magazines, TV infomercials and their sales ads, are gearing your attention to 'count and burn calories, period!’

 This is unfair to the beginner or to the uninformed, and grossly taken out of context.
 This should not be the only reason for going to the gym.

-Training at a gym or at home - whether you exercise using cardio or weight training or both as a fitness lifestyle of any kind in your life, and basing it only on how many calories you’re burning doesn’t really have a lot of longevity towards a good plan to arrive at your fitness goal.
+Training at a gym or at home - whether you exercise using cardio or weight training or both as a fitness lifestyle and basing it only on how many calories you’re burning doesn’t have much in the way of longevity towards your fitness goal.

-Don’t let the media effort of trying to sell magazine articles undermine the positive efforts of any serious and responsible fitness lifestyle you wish to embark on.
+Don’t let magazine articles undermine the positive efforts of any serious, responsible fitness lifestyle you wish to embark on.

-all too often I have seen men and women weighing 30 or 40 pounds over what the American and Canadian food guides recommend we should, but...
+all too often I have seen men and women weighing 20 or 30 pounds over what the American and Canadian food guides recommend we should, but...

-They look great, simply because their body and muscle mass suits and fits their bone structure.
-The weigh scale can do one thing: it can tell you what you weigh, but it cannot tell you how you look.
+They look great!
+Simply because their body and muscle mass suits and fits their bone structure.
+The weigh scale can do one thing: it can tell you what you weigh - not how you look or feel.

-counting calories does have its place, try to save most of your calorie counting the foods that you buy know what you're buying to know what the fat, salt, sugar and calorie count is in your foods, because this will have a bigger impact on how you look.
+Counting calories does have its place; try to save most of your calorie counting for the foods that you purchase, know what you're buying.

-The spirit of weight training is seldom mentioned, with any depth of affection, meaning; this is where incorporating weight training as a lifestyle begins to change the rules and the boundaries of how you see and do things in your life.
+The spirit of weight training is seldom mentioned, with any depth of affection, meaning; this is where incorporating weight training begins to change the rules and the boundaries of how you see and do things.